przemsen/BookmarksBase/README.md

 - `BookmarksBase.Search` &mdash; WPF application to perform searches
 - `BookmarksBase.Importer` &mdash; Command line utility to import bookmarks from web browser and pull text from web pages
 - `BookmarksBase.Storage` &mdash; DLL library with the implementation of the search as well as i/o with database file
 - *Experimental* `BookmarksBase.Exporter` &mdash; Command line utility to export boomarks from SQLite database into MS SQL database.
-You probably will not neet this.
+You probably will not need this.

 # 3. Release notes #